Itay-Newman/TriviaProject/README.md

 - Some features may be incomplete or experimental.
 - See source for TODO or FIXME comments.
 - Open an issue for bugs or suggestions!
+- There can only be one game at once.

+## 🛠️ Building & Running

+- Open the appropriate solution (`Trivia-Server.sln` for the server, the relevant solution file for the client) in Visual Studio 2022.
+- Build and run each solution independently.
+- (See source code and documentation for additional setup/configuration.)

 ## 🙌 Contributing